-I am Anne Kilpi and I live with my husband and four groenendaels in a little town called Ylöjärvi in Finland.
-I got interested in the breed of belgian shepherds already as a school girl.
+I am Anne Kilpi and I live with my husband and Belgian Shepherds in a little town called Ylöjärvi in Finland.
+I got interested in the breed of Belgian Shepherds already as a school girl.
 Going to obedience training with a loan dog I fell in love with a tervueren male called Otto.
 I made up my mind to have a dog like that some day.

 Talvihallan story begins